MERLCenter/MERL-Center-public/Contributing.md

 ### Create a New Piece of Learning Content
 _Note you will need the correct permissions level (access) to follow the steps below.
 Contact [themerlcenter@gmail.com](mailto:themerlcenter@gmail.com) if you don't have access.
 The following steps are for the browser version of GitHub. **Your piece of content [must have completed these steps](https://github.com/MERLTech/merl-center/blob/main/Contribute/contributing-ReadMe.md#steps-to-contribute-learning-content) before being submitted to this repo.**_

-1. Go to the Code tab at the top of the screen
+1. Click on the Code tab at the top of the screen
 2. Click on the `_guides` or `_caseStudies` sub-directory (folder), depending on the type of content you're submitting
 3. At the top right, click the `Add file` button, then `Create new file` if you don't already have a markdown file created.
 Click `Upload file` if you do already have a markdown file created.
 4. Add your `frontmatter`, which is the information above the dotted lines to the file.
 [Follow this guide as an example.](https://insertlink.com)